Close

 Recycling

-The work includes technology development with a focus on future utilization and recycling of resources from waste.
-The hazardous waste that NOAH receives contains certain components that may be technically possible to recover.
-Testing and laboratory activities take place both at Langøya, with consultants and other technology collaboration partners.
-Within recycling, we generally work with:
+This work includes developing technology to utilize and recover more of the resources in the waste.
+The fractions we receive that are classified as “hazardous waste” contain some components that may be technically possible to recover.
+Testing and laboratory activities are carried out both on Langøya, with consultants and other technology partners.
+In recycling we work with:

-• Recycling of salts - realized effective handling and separation of the salts potassium chloride, calcium chloride and sodium chloride for use in other industrial processes through the Resalt pilot plant.
+• Salt recovery – realized efficient handling and separation of the salts potassium chloride, calcium chloride and sodium chloride for use in other industrial processes.
+We have shown that this is technically possible through the pilot plant Result.

 Feel free to contact us for more insight into the projects, potential collaborations on development or other questions.